10 Crucial Employee Engagement Metrics For Successful Surveys

 Workplace recognition is a very important metric as it is one of the crucial elements for ensuring an engaged and productive workforce.
-Amidst the hectic schedule managers often miss out on praising their employees at work.
-If the same continues for a long time then it brings down the willingness of employees to cover the extra mile.
+Amidst the hectic schedule, managers often miss out on praising their employees at work.
+If the same continues for a long time, it brings down employees' willingness to cover the extra mile.

-Hence, you must focus on asking your employees if they’re getting acknowledged for their work.
-If the response of your employees comes out positive then congrats you’re one step closer to achieving highly engaged employees.
+Hence, you must focus on asking your employees if they're getting acknowledged for their work.
+If your employees' response comes out positive, then congrats, you're one step closer to achieving highly engaged employees.

 Learn more: 7 Effects of Employee Recognition on Business

-If they truly believe that they’ll get recognized whenever they present great work?
+If they genuinely believe that they'll get recognized whenever they present great work?

 2. Workplace Relationship

 Employee engagement also depends on the type of workplace relationship that employees share with their peers and management.
-When working in an organization employees need to constantly collaborate with each other and keep in sync with the management simultaneously.
-And this can only be achieved if everyone in the organization shares a healthy professional relationship with each other.
+When working in an organization, employees need to collaborate and constantly sync with the management.
+And organizations can only achieve this if everyone shares a healthy professional relationship.

-Here, for gauging the peer relationships you can ask your employees if they are frequently praised by their colleagues whereas you can ascertain their relationship with management at multiple points if you look rightly.
+Here, for measuring the peer relationships you can ask your employees if their colleagues praise them.
+Moreover, you can ascertain their relationship with management at multiple points if you look rightly.

 Do you feel your organization encourages employees to recognize each other?